NBISweden/workshop-reproducible-research/docs/setup.md

 ```

 !!! note
-    A note regarding installing Conda: there are three Conda-related things you
+    There are three Conda-related things you may have encountered: the first is
-    may have encountered: the first is Conda, the package and environment
+    Conda, the package and environment manager we've been talking about so far.
-    manager we've been talking about so far.
-Second is *Miniconda*, which is the
+    Second is *Miniconda*, which is the installer for Conda.
+The third is
-    installer for Conda.
-The third is *Anaconda*, which is a distribution of not
+    *Anaconda*, which is a distribution of not only Conda, but also over 150
-    only Conda, but also over 150 scientific Python packages.
-It's generally
+    scientific Python packages.
+It's generally better to stick with only Conda,
-    better to stick with only Conda, *i.e.* installing with Miniconda, rather
+    *i.e.* installing with Miniconda, rather than installing 3 GB worth of
-    than installing 3 GB worth of packages you may not even use.
+    packages you may not even use.

 ### Configuring Conda